 Joint deformity and degeneration of the tissues which line joints are characteristics of both, too.
 Unlike OA, however, symptoms of RA typically occur on both sides of the body simultaneously.

 Unlike osteoarthritis, which primarily impacts specific joints, rheumatoid arthritis affects organs, muscles, bone, and connective tissues.
-Rheumatoid arthritis can even damage the heart, lungs, skin, eyes, blood vessels and blood cells.
+RA can even damage the heart, lungs, skin, eyes, blood vessels and blood cells.

-Osteoarthritis is known to develop as a result of wear and tear over the years, or even due to an injury, whereas rheumatoid arthritis, may arise at any age and without notice or evidence of distress on the joints.
+OA is known to develop as a result of wear and tear over the years, or even due to an injury, whereas RA, may arise at any age and without notice or evidence of distress on the joints.

-Most people diagnosed with RA are diagnosed with rheumatoid arthritis between the ages of 30 and 60.
-In addition, women are 2 to 3 times more likely than men to be diagnosed with rheumatoid arthritis.
+Most people diagnosed with RA are between the ages of 30 and 60.
+In addition, women are 2 to 3 times more likely than men to be diagnosed.

-While the precise cause of rheumatoid arthritis is not known, heredity, hormones, environment, smoking, and obesity are associated risk factors of the disease.
+While the precise cause of RA is not known, heredity, hormones, environment, smoking, and obesity are associated risk factors of the disease.

 A severe disease that affects more than the joints

-Since rheumatoid arthritis is a disease of the immune system, afflicted persons are prone to contracting infectious diseases.
-In fact, minor illnesses can become dangerous if a person has rheumatoid arthritis.
+Since RA is a disease of the immune system, afflicted persons are prone to contracting infectious diseases.
+In fact, minor illnesses can become dangerous if a person has RA.

-Unfortunately, many medications used to treat rheumatoid arthritis are extremely strong and further suppress the immune system, making the chance of contracting an infection greater.
+Unfortunately, many medications used to treat it are extremely strong and further suppress the immune system, making the chance of contracting an infection greater.

 The good news is, joint damage may be slowed.